Bolin-Wu/neartools/README.md

 )
 ```

-- `get_all_colnames`: Gather multiple interested data files and examine
+- `get_all_colnames`: Gather multiple data files and examine their
-  their columns together.
+  columns’ names and labels together.

 ``` r
 # get columns of all interested data files